SAMBHAV-240/Daily-Commit-Log/log.md

 - Will begin with pending one-shot sessions to rebuild learning momentum.
 - Reminder to reset priorities and create a distraction-free environment for the next day.

+---

+## Day 19: July 3, 2025
+- Faced technical issues with my laptop — couldn’t continue with studies or project work.
+- Day mostly went into troubleshooting and managing backup access.
+- Unplanned downtime, but kept a note of pending learning tasks.

+---

+## Day 20: July 4, 2025
+- Laptop repair and recovery continued today — unable to resume studies fully.
+- Treated this as a necessary break to reset and recharge mentally.
+- Ready to get back into action from tomorrow.
+- First focus: pending one-shots, React learning, and daily commit routine.